 A few of the hardware resources are used to maintain robust communications and precise timing.
 Timer0 is used for maintaining communications timing and bus activity time.
-In addition, the timer prescaler is adjusted under various conditions to simplify the code and improve performance in many states of the driver.
-An external interrupt is used for START edge detection for each received byte; either an interrupt-on-change pin, or the INT pin can be configured as the interrupt source.
+Along with this, the timer prescaler is adjusted under various conditions to simplify the code and improve performance in many states of the driver.
+An external interrupt is used for START edge detection for each received byte, either the GPIO interrupt-onchange or the INT pin can be configured as the interrupt source.